ajdavis/toro/doc/faq.rst

 thread."

-In Toro, simulating a concept like an "owning chain of callbacks" would be over-complicated and under-useful, so there is no RLock.
+In Toro, simulating a concept like an "owning chain of callbacks" would be over-complicated and under-useful, so there is no RLock, only a :class:`Lock`.

 .. _RLock: http://docs.python.org/library/threading.html#rlock-objects